eslint/rfcs/designs/2018-relative-package-loading/README.md

 However, with that solution the user has little recourse if two shareable configs both depend on the same plugin, resulting in a "dependency hell" scenario where many pairs of shareable configs would be incompatible with each other due to different dependency versions.

+### Resolve all plugins and shareable configs from the user's project root

+Instead of loading plugins and shareable configs relative to the ESLint package location (the current behavior), ESLint could resolve plugins and shareable configs from the end user's project root.
+Shareable configs would continue to declare plugins as `peerDependencies`, and users would still be required to manually install them.

+This solution would have the advantage being logically sound with regard to package-loading (the user would be adding plugins/configs as `devDependencies`, and the packages would correctly be loaded relative to the user's project rather than from somewhere else).
+As a result, this solution would fix [eslint/eslint#10125](https://github.com/eslint/eslint/issues/10125).
+This solution would also eliminate the behavior switch between local and global installations, since the location of the ESLint package would no longer be relevant to how plugins get loaded.

+This solution does not address the goal of allowing shareable config authors to manage their plugins; end users would still be required to install the plugins that their shareable configs need.
+As a result, with this solution there would still be a significant burden on shareable configs aiming to add new plugins.
+Plugin names would still need to be unique, which could inhibit the design of other plugin-loading enhancements (e.g. loading plugins by path).
+However, this solution would provide a way to fix [eslint/eslint#10125](https://github.com/eslint/eslint/issues/10125) without introducing the complexity of handling plugin name conflicts, and it would likely be compatible with future solutions to the problem of delegating plugin management to a third party.

+(Something similar to this solution was implemented in [`b46c893`](https://github.com/eslint/eslint/commit/b46c893e67cceafccd20ab2eef9048d22c82b067).
+However, that implementation only applied to shareable configs rather than plugins, which is insufficient for package-loading soundness.
+Additionally, that implementation had a bug that made it ineffective in almost all cases.)

 ### Use plugins that pull rules from other plugins, instead of shareable configs

 [eslint/eslint#3458 (comment)](https://github.com/eslint/eslint/issues/3458#issuecomment-257161846) proposed solving the duplicate-name problem by using plugins that depend on other plugins and reexport the rules of their dependencies, without any changes to ESLint core.
 It suggested two possible ways of re-exporting the rules: either a plugin could export them directly with the same name, or it could give the names a common prefix.
 This was proposed to address the issue that end users are exposed to their configs' dependencies.